mox17/visual-reqm2-electron/doc/VQL.md

 When Visual ReqM2 is rendering a diagram, a selection of the specobjects of interest is crucial to get a relevant diagram displayed.

-A new selection method, dubbed `Visual ReqM2 Query Language`, or `VQL` has been introduced.
+A new selection method, called `Visual ReqM2 Query Language`, or `VQL` has been introduced.
 It is one of three methods.
 Depending on user feeback, the number of methods may be reduced in future releases.